RiverArchitect/RA_wiki/wiki/Installation.md

     -   `sub_gui_rb.py` contains the GUI for creating [River Builder](RiverBuilder) input files.

--   **Module (folder): [`RiverArchitect/SHArC`][6]** [creates Habitat Suitability Index Rasters / maps and quantifies annually usable habitat area for target fish species and a user-defined ranges of discharges][6].
+-   **Module (folder): [`RiverArchitect/SHArC`][6]** [creates Habitat Suitability Index Rasters/maps and quantifies annually usable habitat area for target fish species and user-defined ranges of discharges][6].
-    -   `CHSI` contains subfolders with with composite habitat suitability index Rasters for pre- and post-project `conditions`.
+    -   `CHSI` contains subfolders with composite habitat suitability index Rasters for pre- and post-project `conditions`.
-    -   `HSI` contains subfolders with with habitat suitability index `Rasters` for pre- and post-project `conditions`.
+    -   `HSI` contains subfolders with habitat suitability index `Rasters` for pre- and post-project `conditions`.
     -   `SHArea` contains result workbooks with SHArea values for examined `conditions`.
 The `Rasters` subfolder contains the associated composite habitat suitability Rasters.
     -   `.cache` folder occurs temporarily when the module is executed.
-    -   `.templates` folder contains spreadsheet templates for the quantification of annually usable habitat area and the definition of fish species, lifestages and associated habitat suitability curves.
+    -   `.templates` folder contains spreadsheet templates for the quantification of annually usable habitat area and the definition of fish species, lifestages, and associated habitat suitability curves.
     -   `cHSI.py` contains classes to calculate composite habitat suitability Rasters, hydraulic habitat suitability Rasters and interpolating the annual flow duration of considered discharges.
     -   `sharc_gui.py` contains the class of this module.
     -   `sub_gui_covhhsi.py` opens a new GUI window to create cover habitat suitability Rasters.